LBHackney-IT/lbh-frontend/docs/installation/installing-with-npm.md

 }
 ```

-The value of the `data-module` attribute will either be prefixed with `govuk` or `lbh` depending on whether or not the component originated in `govuk-frontend` or `lbh-frontend` respectively.
-The best way to check is to look at the markup of the component and take the value from there.
+Please note: the value of the `data-module` attribute will either be prefixed with `govuk` or `lbh` depending on whether or not the component originated in `govuk-frontend` or `lbh-frontend` respectively.
+The best way to check is to look at the markup of the component and take the value of `data-module` from there.

 ### Option 2: Import JavaScript